Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems

 \section{Abstract}

 This paper concentrates on the quantitative homogenization of higher-order elliptic systems with almost-periodic coefficients in bounded Lipschitz domains.
-For coefficients which are almost-periodic in the sense of H. Weyl, we establish uniform local $L^2$ estimates for the approximate correctors.
-Under an additional assumption on the frequencies of the coefficients (see \eqref{estimate_condition_rho}), we derive the existence of the true correctors as well as the sharp $O(\ve)$ convergence rate in $H^{m-1}$.
-As a byproduct, the large-scale H\"{o}lder estimate and a Liouville theorem are obtained for higher-order elliptic systems with almost-periodic coefficients in the sense of Besicovish.
-Since \eqref{estimate_condition_rho} is not well-defined for the equivalence classes of almost-periodic functions in the sense of H. Weyl or Besicovish, we provide another condition that implies the sharp convergence rate in terms of perturbations on the coefficients.
+For almost-periodic coefficients in the sense of H. Weyl, we establish uniform local $L^2$ estimates for the approximate correctors.
+Under an additional assumption \eqref{estimate_condition_rho} on the frequencies of the coefficients, we derive the existence of true correctors as well as the $O(\varepsilon)$ convergence rate in $H^{m-1}$.
+As a byproduct, the large-scale H\"{o}lder estimate and a Liouville theorem are obtained for higher-order elliptic systems with almost-periodic coefficients in the sense of Besicovitch.
+Since \eqref{estimate_condition_rho} is not well-defined for equivalence classes of almost-periodic functions in the sense of H. Weyl or Besicovitch, we provide another condition yielding the $O(\varepsilon)$ convergence rate under perturbations of the coefficients.